 We now use equation (23) to decompose our baseline number for the welfare effects of asset prices through firm cash flows into a static price effect, a dynamic price effect, and a TFP effect.
-First, as we explain in detail in Appendix B.2, we can estimate the static price effect ( $\hat{p}{f0}^e$ ) by applying tariff pass-through estimates during the trade war from Fajgelbaum et al. (2020) and Amiti et al. (2019) to compute the static impact of the tariff on the effective rates of protection and aggregating these to understand what our estimate would have been if markets had just thought the applied tariffs would cause a permanent change in ERP and had no impact on TFP.
+First, as we explain in detail in Appendix B.2, we can estimate the static price effect (\hat{p}{f0}^{e}) by applying tariff pass-through estimates during the 2018-19 trade war from Fajgelbaum et al. (2020) and Amiti et al. (2019) to compute the static impact of the tariff on the effective rates of protection and aggregating these to understand what our estimate would have been if markets had just thought the applied tariffs would cause a permanent change in ERP and had no impact on TFP.
 Depending on how one models the way in which U.S. firms adjust their pricing in response to tariffs, we estimate that the static effect of the tariffs would have lowered U.S. welfare by 0.17 to 0.3 percent (see Appendix G for details).
-These estimates are remarkably similar to those obtained by Amiti et al. (2019) and Fajgelbaum et al. (2020) who estimate welfare losses of 0.20 and 0.27 percent, respectively.
-The similarity of the results establishes that the specific factors model, which forms the basis of our setup, delivers standard results if one assumes that the start of a tariff war will not affect TFP or have any time varying impact on prices.
+These estimates are remarkably similar to those obtained by Amiti et al. (2019) and Fajgelbaum et al. (2020) who estimate welfare losses of around 0.3 percent.
+The similarity of the results establishes that the specific factors model, which forms the basis of our setup, delivers standard results if one assumes that tariff wars will not affect TFP or have any time varying impact on prices.

-Turning to the dynamic price effect, its lower bound is likely to be what would happen if markets expected the U.S. to levy its maximal tariffs with probability 1.
+We also can use the structure of our model to place some bounds on the magnitudes of the second two terms.
+The lower bound of the dynamic price effect can be estimated by assuming that the U.S. levied its "maximal" tariffs with probability 1.
 In the 2024 presidential campaign, President Trump discussed levying tariffs of 60 percent on China and 20 percent on all other countries-a larger average increase than that of the 1930 Smoot-Hawley tariff (c.f.
 Irwin (2017))-which we take as the likely maximum expected U.S. threat point.
-If markets were certain that these tariffs would be implemented shortly after the start of the trade war, we calculate the dynamic price effect would lower U.S. welfare by 1.0 to 2.2 percentage points depending on the assumptions made about tariff passthrough into domestic prices (see Appendix B.2 for details).
-Subtracting the largest possible losses due to the price effects still leaves a large welfare loss due to the change in expected TFP: -1.1 (= -3.6+0.3+2.2).
-In other words, our baseline estimates imply that markets anticipated the tariffs would cause a welfare loss that was at least three times larger than standard estimates imply because of expected falls in TFP.
-At a minimum, our estimates imply that standard estimates depend crucially on optimistic assumptions about the probability that tariffs will beget future tariffs or cause lower productivity, and it is these assumptions that explain the difference between the small impact of tariffs found in static models and the ones we identify.
+If markets were certain that these tariffs would be implemented shortly after the start of the 2018-19 trade war, we calculate the dynamic price effect would lower U.S. welfare by 0.82 to 1.84 percentage points depending on the assumptions made about tariff passthrough into domestic prices (see Appendix G.2 for details).
+Subtracting the largest possible losses due to the price effects still leaves a large welfare loss due to the change in expected TFP: -1.46 (= -3.6+0.3+1.84).
+In other words, our baseline estimates imply that markets anticipated the tariffs would cause a welfare loss that was at least four times larger than static estimates imply because of expected falls in TFP.